-Attendance & Administrative Drop Policy: Attendance will be taken during each class meeting.
-Students will be responsible for material presented and discussed in class.
-Due to South Plains College attendance policies, any student who fails to attend 5 classes during the semester or fails to attempt a minimum of two major grades may be dropped from the course with an 'X' or 'F.'
+Attendance & Administrative Drop Policy: Students are expected to attend all classes in order to be successful in a course.
+For this online course, attendance will be based on a student completing work by the due date for each item.
+Due to South Plains College attendance policies, any student who fails to attend two consecutive weeks during the semester or fails to attempt a minimum of two major grades may be dropped from the course with an 'X' or 'F.'